 You must repay the lender (even if your business goes bust)

-When you work with a lender, the rules are pretty clear.
-You must pay back the loan at the terms agreed upon.
+The rules are clear when you work with a lender: you have to pay the piper.
 That means, even if your business goes under, you still have to make payments.
 Since most lenders require you to guarantee the loan, your assets could be sold to satisfy your debt.

 Qualifying can be difficult